 - 2018 House election: +26.4 Byrne

 Byrne plans to give up his House seat in the hope of moving up to the Senate: He’s running in the Republican primary to take on Democratic Senator Doug Jones in what is easily the GOP’s best pickup opportunity in the Senate.
 Byrne has competition, however, in Roy Moore, who narrowly lost the race in 2017 amid multiple allegations of sexual misconduct against young girls earlier in his life.
-And former Senator Jeff Sessions has not ruled out a bid for the seat he gave up to become Trump’s first attorney general.
+And former Senator Jeff Sessions has also jumped into the ring to reclaim the seat gave up to become Trump’s first attorney general.

 Greg Gianforte, Montana’s at-Large District

 - 2016 presidential election: +20.2

 Montana’s sole congressman is best known for assaulting a reporter on the eve of his victory in a House special election in 2017.
 Gianforte, a wealthy tech executive, won that race anyway, and a narrow election to a full term in 2018.
 But he’s running for governor in 2020, his second go at the office after losing to Democrat Steve Bullock in 2016.
 Regardless of how he does this time, his exit from Congress could make his House seat an easier hold for Republicans.

 Marshall is running in a crowded primary for the seat that Senator Pat Roberts is vacating in retirement.
 The 59-year-old obstetrician is in just his second term in the House, beating conservative Representative Tim Huelskamp, a thorn in the side of party leadership, in a 2016 primary.
 The district, which covers more than half of Kansas, is the reddest in the state.

 - 2016 presidential election: +15.1 Trump